gauravgyawali/GG-BAR/README.md

 # GG_BAR
-Collaboration between GG and the BAR labs
+Collaboration between GG and the BAR lab.